Via-Bahia-Dev/pubs-portal-front-end/README.md

 This should give you a `pubs-portal_development` database.
 Feel free to use PGAdmin to examine this database.

 This project has the same `database.yml` so it will connect to the same one.
 However for Active Record to work, the `schema.rb` and `models` folders need to be the same as `pubs-portal-api`.
-There are links in this repo that point to them on my machine and you can use them to link to `pubs-portal-api` if you are actively working on that project too.
-However, when pushing, you will need to get hard copies and commit them, since heroku will need them.
+There is a script called `copy-files-from-api` that will copy these over, when you give it the path to the api project.

 Once you have done that, you need both `pubs-portal-api` and `pubs-portal-front-end` to be running.
 The config is set up to look for the API at `http://localhost:3001` so start that server with
 >`rails s -p 3001`